HolisticWare-Applications/HolisticWare.WebSite.Notes/dotnet-netfx/dotnet.core/dotnet.core.md

 *	basis of various app models
 	*	ASP.NET Core 1.0 (ASP.net 5 , vNext)
 	*	console apps
 *	multiplatform support
 	*	Windows
 	*	MacOSX [IN PROGRESS]
 	*	Linux [IN PROGRESS]
 	*	BSD flavors [IN PROGRESS]
 *	LLVM integration
+*	components

+.NET Core has two major components.
+It includes a small runtime that is built from the same codebase as the .NET Framework CLR.
+The .NET Core runtime includes the same GC and JIT (RyuJIT), but doesn’t include features like Application Domains or Code Access Security.
+The runtime is delivered on NuGet, via the Microsoft.CoreCLR package.

+.NET Core also includes the base class libraries.
+These libraries are largely the same code as the .NET Framework class libraries, but have been factored (removal of dependencies) to enable us to ship a smaller set of libraries.
+These libraries are shipped as System.* NuGet packages on NuGet.org.

 ### .NET Core CLI